 Inductees were nominated through letters of recommendation that explained their connections and contributions to the college through personal time, effort and interest.

-When he joined Cochise College in 1978, Frank Adams was already well known in Douglas as the high school agriculture teacher.
+When he joined Cochise College in 1978, Adams was already well known in Douglas as the high school agriculture teacher.
 Under his leadership, the college agriculture program gained statewide recognition for annually hosting the Future Farmers of America state competition.
 It was Adams’ idea to organize the Grand Canyon Region of the National Intercollegiate Rodeo Association, allowing more Arizona and New Mexico colleges to compete.
-He and his wife Barbara (‘73) earned a reputation for hosting colleagues, students and eventheir families at their home outside of Douglas.
+He and his wife Barbara (‘73) earned a reputation for hosting colleagues, students and even their families at their home outside of Douglas.
 Adams now resides in Texas.

-Dick Atkinson, of Bisbee, also transitioned from a local high school to coach baseball and teach physical education.
-An NCAA College World Series shut-out pitcher, he later played professional baseball and was the first Cochise College coach to have a championship ball team.
+Atkinson, a native of Bisbee, also transitioned from a local high school to coach baseball and teach physical education.
+An NCAA College World Series shutout pitcher, he later played professional baseball and was the first Cochise College coach to have a championship ball team.
 After retiring, he got serious about golfing, trying the professional circuit briefly and later designing the back nine of Turquoise Valley Golf Course.
 Atkinson’s philosophy of placing a high priority on academic success remains the core of the college athletics department, now under the leadership of one of his former players.

 Ruth Britton of Sierra Vista designed and initiated the concept of collaborative classes/learning communities, which paired two seemingly unrelated subjects and led to new heights in student learning and engagement.
 She founded the Social Concerns Club, which integrated service learning into honors-level coursework and led many colleagues to add service into their curriculum.
 In addition to awards and recognitions earned at the college, Britton received the Arizona Governor’s Lifetime Achievement Award for Volunteerism, having served or held leadership positions in numerous local organizations.